jotonedev/heart-graph/out/README.md

-In this directory, [data.pyx](../data.pyx) will attempt to save the graph
+In this directory, [data.pyx](../data.pyx) will attempt to save the graph.